In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 If a hacker gains control of your administration area, they can lock you out and wreak havoc on your site

-To troubleshoot errors related to WordPress security, refer to the tutorials below:
+To troubleshoot issues related to WordPress security, refer to the tutorials below:

 - How To Protect Your WordPress Site From Brute-Force Attacks